PROJECT AND CAPITAL GRANTS

 • The organization received a capital grant award in the current year.

 The Foundation accepts only one grant application from an organization.
-The following process is required to apply (deadline June 3, 2024):
+The following process is required to apply by June 3, 2024:

 1. Organizations receiving a grant from the Landfall Foundation the previous year and re-applying the following year, must complete and submit a Project Report online by May 15, 2024.
 Note: responses are not saved until you click on "Submit".